 Hemp bedding is made from shredding the stalks of hemp plants, which produces natural and highly absorbent bedding.
 The cut varies from fairly chunky to very fine, and the chunkier pieces may work better for rats.
 Quality also varies.

-Hemp is suitable for use as a cage base substrate or in digging boxes and litter pans, and it can be mixed with card or shavings for better structure.
+Hemp is suitable for use as a cage base substrate or in digging boxes and litter pans.
+And it can be mixed with cards or shavings for better structure.

 Coir Bedding for Rats

 Coir (coconut fiber) is supplied as dehydrated bricks which need to be reconstituted with water before use.
 It provides a very natural digging experience for rats, while still being clean and safe.

 Because it is used damp, coir isn’t suitable for nesting material but can be used in litter pans at a drier consistency, as it is extremely absorbent.

 Coir is more suited to digging boxes than the cage base because of its damp presentation.
 However, this can be a real benefit in hot weather.
 Rats are not well adapted to heat and having a cool environment to dig into is useful in maintaining normal body temperature.

 It will hold structure well, and rats can create tunnel systems and underground chambers when digging in it if the container is big enough.